Il Tabarro/ El Amor Brujo

 By Giacomo Puccini and Manuel de Falla

 Join Opera SB for the perfect Halloween Double Bill!
-In De Falla’s El Amor Brujo, Candela is haunted by her late husband’s ghost as she discovers the truth about the past, and tries to start anew with an old flame from her youth.
+In De Falla’s El Amor Brujo, Candela is haunted by her late husband’s ghost as she tries to move on from her past obsession, and find love with the young Carmelo.
 This flamenco opera ballet will feature Santa Barbara native, Nina Yoshida Nelsen (Fricka, Das Rheingold ’21), and dancers from State Street Ballet.

 Broken dreams, a fateful love affair, and a murder onboard a barge on the seine are accompanied by a haunting score in Puccini’s taut 60’ operatic thriller.
 Opera Santa Barbara favorites Todd Thomas (Falstaff, ’14) and Harold Meers (Pinkerton, Madama Butterfly ’19) return with director Layna Chianakas, making her mainstage directorial debut with Opera SB in this thrilling double bill.
 Soprano Alaysha Fox will be making her Opera SB debut in the role of Giorgetta.
 Scenic designer Steven C. Kemp (Crucible, Eugene Onegin) returns and Maestro Kostis Protopapas takes up the baton.